-- The offers process for ST1 Clinical Radiology posts is managed by London Recruitment and all offers will be made via the online recruitment system ORIEL.
+The offers process for ST1 Clinical Radiology posts is managed by London Recruitment and all offers will be made via the online recruitment system ORIEL.
 The offers are sent via email and if you receive an offer you only have 48 hours to respond with either 'accept', 'reject' or 'hold'.

 - If required, a national clearing process, run by London Recruitment, is used to allocate any surplus appointable candidates to any posts that remain unfilled.
 There will be a national minimum score of appointability in order to be put forward for clearing.

-See how and where to apply for application deadlines, important documentation (including links to the Specialty Recruitment Applicant Handbook 2017 and Person Specification) and links to the recruitment portal (ORIEL).
+See application form for where to make the application, important documentation (including links to the Specialty Recruitment Applicant Handbook and Person Specification) and links to the recruitment portal (ORIEL).

 See interview for details on the interview structure and links to example questions.